User interface design fundamentals

 Typography

-Below is a quick summary of typography styles you may need when designing your app:
+Below is a quick summary of typography styles that might come in handy when designing your app.

 ---|---|---|---|---|---|